chgroeling/libmicroemu/README.md

 - **Creating digital twins** for commissioning without physical hardware
 - **Embedding ARM emulation** seamlessly into larger projects

-While shipped with a command-line application (_microemu_), _libmicroemu_ can be used independently, allowing for flexible integration.
+While shipped with a command-line application (called _microemu_), _libmicroemu_ can be used independently, allowing for flexible integration.

 _libmicroemu_ provides ARM emulation with simplicity and flexibility for embedding in C++ applications.